open-cogsci/osdoc/content/notes/RE-2.8.3.md

 parser: academicmarkdown
 ---

 OpenSesame 2.8.3 is the third maintenance release in the 2.8 series.
 If you are upgrading from 0.27.4 or earlier, please also read the [2.8.0 release notes].

 ## Credits

-TODO
+Thanks to Timo Lüke for contributing a German translation, and Vladimir Kosonogov for contributing a Russian translation.

 ## Changelog

 ### Improvements

-TODO
+- Add German translation (de_DE)
+- Add Russian translation (ru_RU)
+- Remember experiment and logfile folders on Android (#259)
+- Add show_virtual_keyboard() function to keyboard back-ends (#254)

 ### Bugs fixed

-TODO
+- Fix canvas.arrow() docstring
+- canvas.text_size() respects line breaks and formatting (#262)
+- Advanced loop settings are preserved in GUI (#263)

 ### Windows packaging